Qiskit/qiskit/README.md

 # Qiskit Terra
 [![License](https://img.shields.io/github/license/Qiskit/qiskit-terra.svg?style=popout-square)](https://opensource.org/licenses/Apache-2.0)<!--- long-description-skip-begin -->[![Release](https://img.shields.io/github/release/Qiskit/qiskit-terra.svg?style=popout-square)](https://github.com/Qiskit/qiskit-terra/releases)[![Downloads](https://img.shields.io/pypi/dm/qiskit-terra.svg?style=popout-square)](https://pypi.org/project/qiskit-terra/)[![Coverage Status](https://coveralls.io/repos/github/Qiskit/qiskit-terra/badge.svg?branch=main)](https://coveralls.io/github/Qiskit/qiskit-terra?branch=main)[![Minimum rustc 1.64.0](https://img.shields.io/badge/rustc-1.64.0+-blue.svg)](https://rust-lang.github.io/rfcs/2495-min-rust-version.html)<!--- long-description-skip-end -->

-**Qiskit** is an open-source framework for working with noisy quantum computers at the level of pulses, circuits, and algorithms.
+**Qiskit**  is an open-source SDK for working with quantum computers at the level of extended quantum circuits, operators, and functions.

-This library is the core component of Qiskit, **Terra**, which contains the building blocks for creating and working with quantum circuits, programs, and algorithms.
-It also contains a compiler that supports different quantum computers and a common interface for running programs on different quantum computer architectures.
+This library is the core component of Qiskit, **Terra**, which contains the building blocks for creating and working with quantum circuits, quantum operators, and primitive functions (sampler and estimator).
+It also contains a transpiler that supports optimizing quantum circutis and a quantum information toolbox for creating advance quantum operators.

 For more details on how to use Qiskit you can refer to the documentation located here: